 ➤ Ministry of Finance (GOI)

-Other than the above any citizen who is 35 years or above than that is eligible.
-He must not be a member of the Parliament/State Legislature also he must not hold any other office for profit.
+Other than the above any citizen who is 35 years or above is eligible.
+He must not be a member of the Parliament/State Legislature, and he must not hold any other office for profit.

 RBI Governors Appointment

-The Governor of RBI is not appointed by the PMO (Prime Minister Office) on the recommendation of the Union Finance Minister.
+The Governor of RBI is not appointed by the PMO (Prime Minister's Office) on the recommendation of the Union Finance Minister.

 RBI Governors Tenure